OP-TEE/optee_docs/architecture/core.rst

 If the **Max** value is smaller than 63, then there's only the mixed range.

-If asynchronous notifications are enabled then is the value 0 reserved for signalling the a driver need a bootom half call, that is the yielding call ``OPTEE_MSG_CMD_DO_BOTTOM_HALF``.
+If asynchronous notifications are enabled then is the value 0 reserved for signalling the a driver need a bottom half call, that is the yielding call ``OPTEE_MSG_CMD_DO_BOTTOM_HALF``.

 The rest of the asynchronous notification values are managed with two